layday/instawow/README.rst

   ``pipx install instawow``
 - Vanilla pip:
   ``python -m pip install -U instawow``
+- For Arch Linux, there is also an AUR package available:
+  ``yay -Syu instawow``

 When installing from source, *instawow* requires Python 3.7 or greater.